adobe/asset-share-commons/_pages/search/search-page/index.md

 ## Content Architecture

-The Search Page acts as the "root configuration" for other Asset Share-related pages.
-Other Asset Share pages will look up the page tree for configurations that are applied at the Search Page level.
+The Search Page acts as the "root configuration" for other Asset Share Commons-related pages.
+Other Asset Share Commons pages will look up the page tree for configurations that are applied to the "Search Page".
 Search pages can be created under other search pages; for example, a "What's New" search page may exist under a "root" Search Page.

 ### Recommended Content Architecture